 If we want to accomplish the good stuff in life, we must work for it.
 We must narrow our focus and strive to make one thing better at a time.

-One month you might want to cut back on eating out.
-You might want to read more books or reconnect with old friends the following month.
-Maybe you want to declutter your home to ensure you don’t have too much stuff and not enough space for the things you love.
+One month you might want to cut back on eating out, so you meal plan and shop with a grocery list.
+The next month, you might want to reconnect with old friends, so you set a date for backyard barbecues and zoom calls.
+Maybe you want to declutter your home so you don’t wind up with too much stuff and not enough space for the things you love.

 Use Your Calendar to Accomplish New Goals